Dr. Shirley's Web Courses

 - AD 1506

-- Pope Julius II orders the Old St Peter's Basilica torn down and authorizes Donato Bramante to plan a new structure, demolition completed in 1606
+- Pope Julius II ordered the Old St Peter's Basilica torn down and authorized Donato Bramante to plan a new structure, demolition completed in 1606

 - AD 1506-1552